 All students have the responsibility to uphold the highest standards of academic and behavioral integrity in their own work.
 Work produced by students should represent their personal efforts and requires that they properly acknowledge the intellectual contributions of others.
-A violation of Academic Integrity includes, but is not limited to: cheating; fabrication and falsification; use of AI to complete assignments and projects, multiple submissions; and plagiarism.
+Academic Integrity includes, but is not limited to: cheating; fabrication and falsification; multiple submissions; and plagiarism.
 For incidents where there is evidence that the student intentionally and knowingly violated the academic integrity policy, the teacher will refer the charges to administration with a recommendation that may include, but is not limited to; a grade of F or reduction of grade on the specific piece of work; reduction of the grade in the course; suspension or dismissal from the class.